tmont/fmpl/README.md

 By default, included templates are resolved assuming they are file names.
 If this isn't ideal, you can create your own resolver and load it into the `Fmpl` instance.

+The default filename resolver is very simple and kinda stupid.
+If the include path is not absolute, it searches relatively from the __original__ file path (if available).
+So if you have doubly nested templates that include relative templates from different directories, you may run into issues.
+Easiest solution is to simply use your own resolver.

 If an included template cannot be resolved, an error will be thrown.

 ```javascript